EU Carbon Border Adjustment Mechanism: Contents

-To address the 'lose-lose' scenario of carbon leakage, characterised by a general loss of competitiveness of EU industries with no gain from the perspective of climate protection, the CBAM will require importers of the targeted goods to purchase a sufficient amount of 'CBAM certificates' to cover the emissions embedded in their products.
+To address the 'lose-lose' scenario of carbon leakage, characterised by a general loss of competitiveness of EU industries with no gain from the perspective of climate protection, the CBAM requires importers of the targeted goods to purchase a sufficient amount of 'CBAM certificates' to cover the emissions embedded in their products.
 Since the main purpose of the CBAM is to avoid carbon leakage, the mechanism tries to subject covered imports to the same carbon price imposed on internal producers under the EU ETS.
 In other words, the EU is trying to make importers bear an equivalent burden, for what concerns regulatory costs, to the costs of European producers.

 Under article 6, importers must make a "CBAM declaration" with the quantity of goods, embedded emissions, and certificates for payment of the carbon import tax.

 Annex I sets out the goods that attract the import tax, including cement, electricity, fertilisers (such as nitric acid, ammonia, potassium), iron and steel (including tanks, drums, containers), and aluminium.

 Annex II specifies that the CBAM does not apply to the four non-EU member states that are included in the European Economic Area, namely Iceland, Liechtenstein, Norway and Switzerland.

 Annex III sets out the methods for calculating embedded greenhouse gas emissions.

-Exporters will be required to report their emissions and purchase CBAM certificates, which will increase their costs and reduce their profitability.
+Non-EU exporters are required to report embedded emissions data to their EU customers.
+Under Regulation (EU) 2023/956, it is EU importers (as authorized CBAM declarants) who purchase and surrender CBAM certificates, though the financial burden is frequently passed back to exporters through commercial negotiations.

 A proposal has been made to reform the EU CBAM into a "CBAM-plus" mechanism.
 CBAM-plus would redirect revenues from the CBAM to support decarbonisation efforts in developing exporting countries and recognise their diverse climate actions.
 By aligning climate and development objectives, CBAM-plus could foster greater international support than the current CBAM.